 Framed Pictures & Photographs

-If you have moved from a foreign land to reside in Singapore, chances are that you would feel a little lonely at times, and a picture or two of your loved ones being displayed may help to soothe that loneliness.
+If you have moved from a foreign land to reside here, chances are that you would feel a little lonely at times, and a picture or two of your loved ones being displayed may help to soothe that loneliness.
 So get started by framing up your pictures and photographs.
 It can also be freeze frames of your travels or even cut-outs from magazines.
 The key here is to have aesthetically pleasing visuals added to your space without cluttering it.
 If you have yet to have a single clue on what to frame up by now, go online and find images that you love and print them out!
 Get creative and even get a vision board framed if you would like.
 Keep it to 4-5 frames to avoid clutter.

 Your Tale-Telling Decor